-Welcome to your IGCSE Human Biology course.
+Welcome to your IGCSE Biology course.
 This introduction will serve as a guide to what you can expect from the course, and it will show you how to plan your study of this course effectively.
 Take your time to read this Introduction thoroughly before you start the lessons.

-The course is designed to prepare students for the Edexcel IGCSE Human Biology specification (syllabus).
+The course is designed to prepare students for the Edexcel IGCSE Biology specification (syllabus).

-The Edexcel subject code is 4HBO IGCSE Human Biology.
+The Edexcel subject code is 4BIO IGCSE Biology.
+This specification is examined for the first time in 2011.